Posted on Leave a comment

 2) Reach out

-You don’t have to be rude or get mad at them (maybe they didn’t intend to copy your work or maybe it’s a coincidence), but a simple: “Were inspired by my design?” or “I just want to let you know that if you we inspired by my design it would be great if you would mention/tag me”.
+You don’t have to be rude or get mad at them (maybe they didn’t intend to copy your work or maybe it’s a coincidence), but a simple: “Were you inspired by my design?” or “I just want to let you know that if you we inspired by my design it would be great if you would mention/tag me”.

 3) Create more